 Our work with Indigenous Peoples and local communities

-It is critical that we collaborate with Indigenous Peoples and / or local communities to make sure the VCM functions in a way that protects and promotes their rights and interests.
+It is critical that we collaborate with both Indigenous Peoples and local communities to make sure the VCM functions in a way that protects and promotes their rights and interests.
 This will in turn accelerate the supply of high-quality carbon credits from projects that they generate or that impact and benefit them.

 ————-